Do Lafzon Ki Kahani (film): Plot

 Suraj (Randeep Hooda) is an ex-boxer who does multiple jobs to earn as much money as possible, but lives a lonely life in Malaysia.
-During his new job as a parking attendant, he ends up meeting Jenny (Kajal Aggarwal) a blind yet a cheerful girl who is surviving in the city all alone.
+During his new job as a parking attendant, he ends up meeting Jenny (Kajal Aggarwal) a blind and cheerful girl who is surviving in the city all alone.
 They soon become friends and a chemistry sparks between the two.
 Suraj's old coach Om (Mamik Singh) calls him back to the club but Suraj tells him that he has stopped fighting.
 He reveals that three years ago, during a boxing match his opponent's wife begged him to lose as she needed the prize money for her daughter's treatment.
 In order to help, Suraj loses the fight intentionally but later discovers that it was all a plot set by the opponent boxer.
 After trashing him in a night club, Suraj loses his boxing license and also stops trusting or caring for anyone.
-He later, started working as recovery agent but during one such recovery case, a man jumps out of his apartment window down on the road, leading to a car crash.
+He later, started working as a recovery agent but during one such recovery case, a man jumps out of his apartment window down on the road, leading to a car crash.
 Suraj has to serve 2 years in jail and since then has been taking care of the treatment of that man.

 Back to the present, Suraj now falls in love with Jenny and wants to express his love to her, but on reaching her house finds Jenny's boss harassing her.
 Suraj beats him up, at which Jenny gets mad as she feared losing her job.
 Suraj promises to take care of her and takes her home.
 He proposes to Jenny and asks about her parents.
-Suraj is then shocked to discover that Jenny's blindness and her parents death are due to the same car crash 3 years ago.
-Weighed down with guilt, Suraj decides to get Jenny operated but needed 300,000 of rupees within a month.
+Suraj is then shocked to discover that Jenny's blindness and her parents deaths are due to the same car crash 3 years ago.
+Weighed down with guilt, Suraj decides to get Jenny operated but needs 300,000 rupees within a month.
 Suraj, who has already returned to part-time boxing asks for help from his coach.